ajksharma/dda-serverspec-crate/README.md

 ```

 ## Reference
-We provide two levels of API - domain is a high level API with many build in conventions.
-If this conventions doe not fit your needs, you can use our low-level (infra) API and realize your own conventions.
+We provide two levels of API - domain is a high level API with many built-in conventions.
+If these conventions don't fit your needs, you can use our low-level API (infra) and realize your own conventions.

 ### Domain API

 #### Targets
-The schema is:
+The schema of the domain layer for the targets is:
 ```clojure
 (def ExistingNode {:node-name Str                   ; your name for the node
                    :node-ip Str                     ; nodes ip4 address